farm-ng/amiga-dev-kit/website/docs/examples/camera_client/README.md

 ```

 :::info
-By default, the camera address is assumed top be `localhost`.
+By default, the camera address is assumed to be `localhost` (`service_config.json` - line 4).
+You should replace `localhost` with your brain's IP address (e.g.,100.67.32.5) or your amiga's name (e.g., aluminum-pineapple).
 :::

 ### 4. Customize the run